-5.4.2.2.
-Northern Shelf Bioregion Marine Protected Area Network
+Northern Shelf Bioregion Marine Protected Area Network Planning Process

-The Government of Canada, the Province of BC and 18 First Nations are working together to develop a Network of marine protected areas for the Northern Shelf Bioregion which extends from the top of Vancouver Island (Quadra Island/Bute Inlet) and reaches north to the Canada - Alaska border.
-This bioregion has the same footprint as the Pacific North Coast Integrated Management Area.
-The planning process is being developed under the policy direction outlined in the National Framework for Canada's Network of MPAs, the Canada-British Columbia MPA Network Strategy, and is informed by previously developed First Nation marine plans.
+The Government of Canada, the Province of BC and First Nations are working together to develop a planned approach for a Network of marine protected areas for the Northern Shelf Bioregion.
+The planning process is being developed under the policy direction outlined in the

+National Framework for Canada's Network of MPAs, the Canada-British Columbia MPA Network Strategy, and is informed by previously developed First Nation marine plans and the BC Marine Planning Process.